ietf-wg-mops/draft-ietf-mops-streaming-opcons/draft-ietf-mops-streaming-opcons.md

 As noted in {{sec-abr}}, Adaptive Bitrate response strategies such as HLS {{RFC8216}} or DASH {{DASH}} are attempting to respond to changing path characteristics, and underlying transport protocols are also attempting to respond to changing path characteristics.

 For most of the history of the Internet, these transport protocols, described in {{udp-behavior}} and {{tcp-behavior}}, have had relatively consistent behaviors that have changed slowly, if at all, over time.
-Newly standardized transport protocols like QUIC {{I-D.ietf-quic-transport}} can behave differently from existing transport protocols, and these behaviors may evolve over time more rapidly than currently-used transport protocols.
+Newly standardized transport protocols like QUIC {{RFC9000}} can behave differently from existing transport protocols, and these behaviors may evolve over time more rapidly than currently-used transport protocols.

 For this reason, we have included a description of how the path characteristics that streaming media providers may see are likely to evolve over time.